 Unflavored/refined coconut or other high-heat oil for frying

-1. Peel and grate potatoes.
-In a food processor fitted with the “s” blade, pulse 5-6 times to grind to a rough chop.
-Then put potatoes in a strainer with a bowl underneath.
+1. Wash and shred potatoes.
+Next, in a food processor fitted with the “s” blade, pulse 5-6 times to grind to a rough chop.
+Then, put potatoes in a strainer with a bowl underneath.
 Set aside to strain, and then squeeze out any excess moisture.
-Grate onion and add to strained potatoes with parsley, flours, baking powder, salt, and pepper.
+Grate onion and mix together with strained potatoes with parsley, flours, baking powder, salt, and pepper.

 2. Preheat oven to 275°F and prepare an open paper bag lined with paper towels for receiving the cooked latkes.